TaniaZeidan/NutriTrackAI/README.md

 # NutriTrackAI

-NutriTrackAI is a multi-page Streamlit application for logging meals, tracking macros, planning weekly menus, and getting guided cooking help.
-The project pairs local tooling (SQLite, FAISS, nutrition reference data) with LangChain/Gemini integrations so it runs offline by default but can call Gemini when a Google API key is available.
+NutriTrackAI is a multi-page Streamlit application for logging meals, planning weekly menus, and getting grounded cooking help.
+The app pairs local datasets (SQLite, FAISS, nutrition reference JSON/CSVs) with a LangChain agent that wraps Gemini Pro so you can run offline by default and switch to live LLM responses when a Google API key is available.

 ## Feature Highlights
-- **Food logging & macro tracking** - Log gram-based foods from a curated reference, extend the dataset when items are missing, and view totals and trends backed by SQLite (`data/processed/nutritrackai.db`).
+- **Daily Log (deterministic)** – Gram-based logging backed by SQLite (`data/processed/nutritrackai.db`) and a nutrition reference JSON.
+No LLM involvement.
-- **Weekly planning** - Generate macro-aware plans either manually or by chatting with the NutriTrack agent, then summarize them in the UI.
+- **Plan My Week (deterministic + narrated)** – Calculates BMR/TDEE/macros with pure Python, builds a weekly plan, then optionally asks the NutriTrack agent to rewrite the summary in natural language.
-- **Grounded cooking assistant** - Conversationally request recipes; the app retrieves relevant documents from the FAISS index (built from `recipes_sample.csv` plus `healthy_meal_plans.csv`) and asks Gemini for a grounded, macro-aware response.
+- **Cooking Assistant (LLM agent)** – Conversational assistant backed by the NutriTrackAgent (LangChain + Gemini Pro) that can call tools for recipe RAG, macro targets, and ingredient weights.
-- **Conversation & agent layer** - `src/agent` wires LangChain tools and optional Gemini models so you can orchestrate the calorie tracker, planner, and cooking helpers through a single agent facade.
+- **RAG pipeline** – FAISS index over `data/raw/recipes_sample.csv` and `data/raw/healthy_meal_plans.csv`.
+Uses Gemini `text-embedding-004` when an API key is present, with a deterministic hash embedding fallback when offline.
-- **All-local datasets** - Recipes and nutrition references live under `data/raw`, while FAISS artifacts and the SQLite database remain in `data/processed`.
+- **Tooling surface** – The agent exposes at least three tools: `cooking_rag` (recipe search + macros), `macro_targets` (BMR/TDEE/macro calculator), and `ingredient_weights` (gram estimates from the nutrition reference).

 ## Repository Layout